SAP-samples/teched2022-DA280/exercises/6_Create_A_Multi_Action/README.md

 ![Screenshot11](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/6_Create_A_Multi_Action/images/Screenshot11.PNG)

-5. Give the new step a name.
+5. Set the name of the predictive step to "Predictive Liquidity Planning".
 Afterwards choose the Predicitve Scenario which you have created in the step before.

 ![Screenshot12](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/6_Create_A_Multi_Action/images/Screenshot12.PNG)